facebook/docusaurus/website/versioned_docs/version-2.0.0-alpha.40/using-plugins.md

 title: Plugins
 ---

 Plugins are the building blocks of features in a Docusaurus 2 site.
 Each plugin handles its own individual feature.
 Plugins may work and be distributed as part of bundle via [presets](presets.md).
+There are two kinds of plugins: Docusaurus plugins and MDX plugins.

-## Installing a plugin
+## Installing a Docusaurus plugin

 A plugin is usually a npm package, so you install them like other npm packages using npm.